QR Code Size: How Small Can A QR Code Be?

 On the other hand, the complexity of the encoded data and the scanning distance can affect the bare minimum size required.

-A larger QR code may be necessary for easy reading if it contains a lot of information, such as a long link or a lot of text.
-But the QR code can be much smaller if it only has a small quantity of information, such as a phone number or a brief message.
+A larger QR code size may be necessary for easy reading if it contains a lot of information, such as a long link or a lot of text.

 The QR code must be large and clear enough to be scanned and decoded by a smartphone camera or QR code reader.